Saket-Upadhyay/Saket-Upadhyay.github.io/_collections/_mast/2022-02-05-history-of-education.markdown

 I did my Bachelor of Technology in Computer Science and Engineering (CSE) with a specialization in Cybersecurity and Digital Forensics from <a class="link" href="https://vitbhopal.ac.in/">Vellore Institute of Technology (VIT) University</a>, India [Bhopal Campus].
 Here I got familiarized with academic and industrial research by my amazing profs.
 I completed my Undergrad in 2022 and started my Graduate school in the same year.

-I got selected into the Computer Science Ph.D. program at the <a class="link" href="https://www.virginia.edu/">University of Virginia</a>, Charlottesville, VA, US; in February 2022, and will be starting my 1st year as a research student in August 2022.
+I got accepted into the Computer Science Ph.D. program at the <a class="link" href="https://www.virginia.edu/">University of Virginia</a>, Charlottesville, VA, US; in February 2022, and will be starting my 1st year as a research student in August 2022.

 My area of curiosity is cybersecurity, specifically, low-level security, malware reverse engineering, and analysis, hardware security, and nature-inspired approach.